gem/oq-engine/doc/adv-manual/risk-profiles.rst

 >>> numpy.random.default_rng(123456).normal(size=5)
 array([ 0.1928212 , -0.06550702,  0.43550665,  0.88235875,  0.37132785])

 They are unavoidably different.
-You may argue than not splitting is the correct way of proceeding, since the splitting causes some random numbers to be repeated (the numbers 0.1928212 and -0.0655070 in this example) and actually breaks the normal distribution.
+You may argue that not splitting is the correct way of proceeding, since the splitting causes some random numbers to be repeated (the numbers 0.1928212 and -0.0655070 in this example) and actually breaks the normal distribution.